stephenbunch/redux-branch/README.md

 import someReducer from './someReducer';

 const branchedComponentFactory = branch(
-  // Define a factory for creating our local store.
+  // Specify a factory for creating our local store.
   () => createStore(someReducer),

   // Optionally subscribe to the parent store and merge its state into our local